Jabalia: Post-1948

 In late 2006, Jabalia was the scene of mass protests against airstrikes on homes.
 Israel contacted the residences of several Hamas members who launched missiles at Israeli civilians from the houses, warning them of an airstrike within the next 30 minutes.
 Neighbors responded by forming a human shield and successfully stalled the demolition.
 In 2021, seven people were killed by a Hamas rocket.

+After a multi-year restoration project, the Byzantine church at Jabalia opened to the public in January 2022.
+The following month a Roman cemetery was discovered during the construction of a housing project; archaeologists led by René Elter subsequently found 135 graves in what became known as the Ard-al-Moharbeen necropolis, making it the largest cemetery to have been discovered in Palestine.